 For instance, a bank in Southeast Asia had around a total of 2,000 RPA bots installed on employees’ computers.
 And most of what the bots did was copy-pasting data from one field onto the other, on predetermined schedules.

-As straightforward as that dynamic may appear, a Gartner analyst asserts that there was always a chance of operational discontinuity if the PCs’ user interface (UI) changed as a result of an update.
-The reason was that RPA bots function on pre-written, mostly simple, scripts and lack the ML capability to react to change.
+The issue is that there is always a chance of operational discontinuity if the PCs’ user interface (UI) changed as a result of an update.
+RPA bots function on pre-written, mostly simple, scripts and lack the ML capability to react to change.

 Prior to RPA implementation, the IT team can leverage process mining to understand the as-is processes of the company to realize their inefficiency, and the actual level of their complexity, and get a realistic outlook on automation success possibility.